Barry Alvarez: Honors and awards

-Prior to his arrival at Wisconsin, Alvarez was part of Lou Holtz's staff at Notre Dame from 1987–1989.
+Prior to his arrival at Wisconsin, Alvarez was part of Lou Holtz's staff at Notre Dame from 1987 to 1989.
 He was the defensive coordinator for the 1988 and 1989 teams which lost a single game in these two seasons and were named national champions in 1988.

 During his head coaching tenure, Alvarez received national recognition as the recipient of the AFCA Coach of the Year and Bobby Dodd Coach of the Year Award in 1993.
 He was twice honored as the Big Ten Conference Coach of the Year, in 1993 and 1998.

 In 1994, Babcock Dairy Store, run by the UW–Madison's Department of Food Science, College of Agricultural and Life Sciences, developed an ice cream flavor called "Berry Alvarez", a mixture of raspberry, strawberry, and blueberry, in his honor.
-In 2001, Hispanic Business magazine named Barry Alvarez one of the "100 Most Influential Hispanics."
+In 2001, Hispanic Business magazine named Barry Alvarez one of the "100 Most Influential Hispanics".

 On October 13, 2006, a bronze statue of Alvarez was unveiled in the Kellner Plaza of Camp Randall Stadium.
 The statue honoring Alvarez had been announced the previous year, at his last home game as head coach.

 In 2009, Alvarez was inducted into the Wisconsin Athletic Hall of Fame and the Rose Bowl Hall of Fame.
-On May 27, 2010 it was announced that Alvarez would be inducted into the College Football Hall of Fame as part of the 2010 class.
+On May 27, 2010, it was announced that Alvarez would be inducted into the College Football Hall of Fame as part of the 2010 class.
 It was further revealed that the induction vote for Alvarez was unanimous.